PeterBorah/ether-router/readme.md

 Allows you to have a contract with a stable address, but fully controllable and upgradeable behavior.

+### Disclaimer

+This is very much experimental code.
+Please be extremely careful if you make use of this.

 ### Basic Usage

 Deploy a `Resolver` contract to the blockchain, and point it to the contracts which define the desired behavior.
 The functions needed to fully configure a `Resolver` are covered in the next section.